Types of offshore investment funds as recognized by the Belize Mutual Funds Act 2000

 LICENSING OF FUND MANAGER AND ADMINISTRATIORS

-All managers or administrators of mutual funds who carry out their activities in or from within the Belize must be licensed by the Belize International Financial Services Commission.
-The Belize Mutual Funds Act 2000 prescribes several general conditions that must be met by any such licensee.
+All managers or administrators of mutual funds who carry out their activities in or from within Belize must be licensed by the Belize International Financial Services Commission.
+The Belize Mutual Funds Act 2000 (Revised 2011) prescribes several general conditions that must be met by any such licensee.
 In particular, the IFSC must be satisfied that the applicant "is a fit and proper person" to be engaged in the proposed fund management or administration business.
 The applicant is also required to have "adequate knowledge, expertise, resources and facilities necessary for the nature and scope of the business proposed."

 The Act only states the licensing requirements in a rather general manner.
 However, the Policy Guidelines, issued by International Financial Services Commission, contain a very detailed and exact explanation of the applicable conditions.
 These conditions are uniformly applied to any applicant who wishes to be licensed as a fund manager or administrator in the Belize.